telerik/reporting-docs/designing-reports/report-structure/htmltextbox/overview.md

 * Set an alignment value for any individual string of text.

-For the full list with special entities like "?" and TAB and their expression, refer to this          [w3.org page](http://www.w3.org/TR/xhtml1/DTD/xhtml-special.ent) .
+For the full list with special entities like "?" and TAB and their expression, refer to this          [w3.org page](http://www.w3.org/TR/xhtml1/DTD/xhtml-special.ent).

 >  __Known Limitations:__
-* The HtmlTextBox works with the -text formatting options only- .
+* The HtmlTextBox works with the -text formatting options only-.
 * The HtmlTextbox is rendered as plain text with no formatting in Excel.
 * RTL (Right to Left) is not supported.
 * The HyperLink (```<A>``` tag) is interactive (acts as an actual hyperlink) only under an HTML rendering extension.
 To add links in PDF, XLSX, DOCX, PPTX files               and HTML, XAML, IMAGE renderings for the different Report Viewers, you can use a[Hyperlink Action]({%slug telerikreporting/designing-reports/adding-interactivity-to-reports/actions/hyperlink-action%}).